igor-krechetov/hsmcpp-doc/source/features/parallel/parallel.rst

 given time we would need to create 3 separate HSMs to handle their logic separately.
 Sounds a bit inconvenient, but still ok at this point.

-.. uml:: ./parallel_usecase_media.pu
-   :alt: Media HSM
-   :width: 30 %
-.. uml:: ./parallel_usecase_weather.pu
-   :alt: Weather HSM
-   :width: 30 %
-.. uml:: ./parallel_usecase_navi.pu
+.. uml:: ./parallel_usecase_simple.pu
-   :alt: Navigation HSM
+   :alt: Ungrouped HSM states
-   :width: 30 %

 But what if eventually our requirements get extended and now we also need to add interaction between these apps?
 For example, ability to open